BrennerDesign/egofishinggear/_products/ego-s1-genesis-small-rubber.md

 subheading: 13in Removable Handle — 14in x 16in Hoop
 order_number: 2
 description: >-
   Best small fishing net on the planet.
-EGO S1 Genesis Small Nylon fishing net FLOATS and features a removable handle for component interchangeability.
+EGO S1 Genesis Small Rubber fishing net FLOATS and features a removable handle for component interchangeability.
 categories:
   - s1-nets